gaidap/cheatsheets/README.md

 ## How to use Cheatsheets

 ## Start Cheatsheets
- - npx cs-sli serve
+ - npx gaidap-cs serve
- - npx cs-sli serve notes.js
+ - npx gaidap-cs serve notes.js
- - npx cs-sli serve notes.js --port 3050
+ - npx gaidap-cs serve notes.js --port 3050

+ Note: In case you get an "SyntaxError: Unexpected token '?'" please try to update to the latest node version.

 ### Code Editor
 This editor is based on the Monaco-Editor (VSCode).
 You have features like auto complete and various other default features at your service.